Joseon: Literati purges

 Yeonsangun is often considered the worst tyrant in Joseon's history, whose reign was marked by literati purges between 1498 and 1506.
 His behavior became erratic after he learned that his biological mother was not Queen Junghyeon but the deposed Queen Yun, who was forced to drink poison after poisoning one of Seongjong's concubines out of jealousy and leaving a scratch mark on Seongjong's face.
-When he was shown a piece of clothing that was allegedly stained with his mother's blood vomited after drinking poison, he beat to death two of Seongjong's concubines who had accused Queen Yun and he pushed his grandmother, Grand Queen Dowager Insu, who died afterward.
+When he was shown a piece of clothing that was allegedly stained with his mother's blood vomited after drinking poison, he beat two of Seongjong's concubines, who had accused Queen Yun of death, and pushed his grandmother, Grand Queen Dowager Insu, who died afterward.
 He executed government officials who supported Queen Yun's death along with their families.
 He also executed sarim scholars for writing phrases critical of Sejo's usurpation of the throne.

 Yeonsangun also seized a thousand women from the provinces to serve as palace entertainers and appropriated the Sungkyunkwan as a personal pleasure ground.
 He abolished the Office of Censors, whose function was to criticize inappropriate actions and policies of the king, and Hongmungwan.
-He banned the use of hangul when the common people wrote with it on posters criticizing the king.
-After twelve years of misrule, he was finally deposed in a coup that placed his half-brother Jungjong on the throne in 1506.
+He banned the use of hangul when the common people used it on posters to criticize the king.
+After twelve years of misrule, he was finally deposed in a coup which placed his half-brother Jungjong on the throne in 1506.

-Jungjong was a fundamentally weak king because of the circumstances that placed him on the throne, but his reign also saw a period of significant reforms led by his minister Jo Gwang-jo, the charismatic leader of sarim.
-He established a local self-government system called hyangyak to strengthen local autonomy and communal spirit among the people, sought to reduce the gap between the rich and poor with a land reform that would distribute land to farmers more equally and limit the amount of land and number of slaves that one could own, promulgated widely among the populace Confucian writings with vernacular translations, and sought to trim the size of government by reducing the number of bureaucrats.
-According to the Veritable Records of the Joseon Dynasty, it was said that no official dared to receive a bribe or exploit the populace during this time because as Inspector General, he applied law strictly.
+Jungjong was a fundamentally weak king because of the circumstances that placed him on the throne, but his reign also saw a period of significant reforms led by his minister Cho Kwangjo, the charismatic leader of sarim.
+He established a local self-government system called hyangyak to strengthen local autonomy and communal spirit among the people, sought to reduce the gap between the rich and poor with a land reform that would distribute land to farmers more equally and limit the amount of land and number of slaves that one could own, promulgated Confucian writings with vernacular translations widely among the populace, and sought to trim the size of government by reducing the number of bureaucrats.
+According to the Veritable Records of the Joseon Dynasty, it was said that no official dared to receive a bribe or exploit the populace during this time because as Inspector General, he applied the law strictly.

-These radical reforms were very popular with the populace but were fiercely opposed by the conservative officials who helped to put Jungjong on the throne.
-They plotted to cause Jungjong to doubt Jo's loyalty.
-Jo Gwang-jo was executed, and most of his reform measures died with him in the resulting third literati purge.
+These radical reforms were very popular with the populace but were fiercely opposed by the conservative officials who had helped to put Jungjong on the throne.
+They plotted to cause Jungjong to doubt Cho's loyalty.
+Cho Kwangjo was executed, and most of his reform measures died with him in the resulting third literati purge.
 For nearly 50 years afterward, the court politics were marred by bloody and chaotic struggles between factions backing rival consorts and princes.
 In-laws of the royal family wielded great power and contributed to much corruption in that era.